cashubtc/nuts/XX.md

  - `refund`: Alice's key
  - `sig_flag`: `SIG_ALL`

+_TODO: replace that list of 6 items with the correspoding Json of the secret

 # Charlie's verification

 The following information should be sent to Charlie with, or before, the first payment in this channel,